Saghen/blink.cmp/README.md

   ---@module 'blink.cmp'
   ---@type blink.cmp.Config
   opts = {
+    -- 'default' for mappings similar to built-in completion -- 'super-tab' for mappings similar to vscode (tab to accept, arrow keys to navigate) -- see the "default configuration" section below for full documentation on how to define -- your own keymap
+    keymap = 'default',

     highlight = {
       -- sets the fallback highlight groups to nvim-cmp's highlight groups -- useful for when your theme doesn't support blink.cmp